Modeling and interpolation of the ambient magnetic field by Gaussian processes: Introduction

 This paper is structured as follows.
 The next section covers a survey of existing work, which also provides additional motivation for the approach.
-Section~\ref{sec:backgroundMagField} gives the necessary and sufficient background of magnetic fields, while a more detailed walk-through is provided in the appendices.
+Section~\ref{sec:backgroundMagField} provides a brief background of the properties of magnetic fields relevant to this work.
 The Gaussian process regression model is constructed in Section~\ref{sec:GPprior}, which is then extended to explicit algorithms for batch and sequential estimation in the next section.
-Section~\ref{sec:experiments} covers several different experiments.
-The experiments and some additional comments regarding the methodology are discussed at the end of the paper.
+Section~\ref{sec:experiments} covers the experiments.
+The experimental results and some additional comments regarding the methodology are discussed at the end of the paper.